Seeking out a Military School in Bremerton, Washington for an At-Risk Boy?

 The caring staff here at Heartland Boys Academy acknowledges that teens and their parents today face enormous pressure from the culture.
 Teens are assaulted by a barrage of negative peer pressure.
 The Heartland model for change is called Positive Peer Culture (PPC), which believes that young people can learn self-worth, significance, dignity, and responsibility only as they devote themselves to the positive values of serving and caring for others.

-Many boys in our military school program turn away from their self-destructive behavior to a life of serving others.
+Many boys in our program for troubled boys turn away from their self-destructive behavior to a life of serving others.
 If your teenager needs order and discipline to put his life in order, please consider Heartland.

 Athletics at Heartland Boys Academy contribute to leadership development and character growth as part of a holistic approach to development.
 Every teen is encouraged to try at least one sport because of the valuable life skills that can be gained.
-Heartland Boys Academy offers a number of sports programs.
+Heartland Boys Academy offers a number of athletic outlets.

 Please consider looking outside of Bremerton, Washington to see how our military school program can guide your child toward restoration.
 To find out more, please contact us today.

 |More about military schools in Bremerton, Washington:|

 Bremerton is a city in Kitsap County, Washington, United States.
 The population was 38,790 at the 2011 State Estimate, making it the largest city on the Olympic Peninsula.
 Bremerton is home to Puget Sound Naval Shipyard and the Bremerton Annex of Naval Base Kitsap.
 Bremerton is connected to downtown Seattle by a 55-minute ferry route, which carries both vehicles and walk-on passengers.